Ms-Chanandler-Bong/Ms-Chanandler-Bong/README.md

  👋 Hi, I’m @Ms-Chanandler-Bong, A Group of Atoms with some consciousness figuring out the "THING" And thoroughly enjoying the Process. 😊
 - 👀 I’m interested in Everything from writing reading coding(*just I don't know how to code Yet!)
-Playing Music especially Physics and Astronomy.
+Playing Music especially Learning P, A, L, E, G and many more.....
 - 🌱 I’m currently learning-A lot of Intresting things and discovering Myself by challenging myself and pushing the limits.
 - 💞️ I’m looking to collaborate on anything Creative/Intresting/Anyway I could help.
 - 📫 How to reach me ...Well Probably try ANYWHERE DOOR and there Iam.